Key Takeaways

 RVU compensation is the most popular payment model.
 It is common for physicians employed by hospital groups and health systems to receive compensation in this way.

-Therefore, many independent physicians don’t pay attention to wRVUs because they work under different physician compensation models.
+Therefore, some independent physicians don’t pay attention to wRVUs because they work under different physician compensation models.

 In many cases, a physician’s base salary requires them to meet a certain minimum of wRVUs.
 This makes it an important measure of physician productivity.